Pipeline

 ModiFY study

-Modi-1 Off the Shelf Neoantigen Peptide Vaccine Targeting Solid Tumours
+Modi-1 Off-the-Shelf Neoantigen Peptide Active Immunotherapy Targeting Solid Tumours

 For commercial enquiries